-Two state laws are discussed - one dealing with the required presence of school-aged children in school, e.g., compulsory attendance, the other with how a student's attendance affects the award of a student's final grade or course credit-are of special interest to students and parents.
+Two state laws-one dealing with the required presence of school-aged children in school, e.g., compulsory attendance, the other with how a student's attendance affects the award of a student's final grade or course credit-are of special interest to students and parents.
+They are discussed below.

 Compulsory Attendance